Please Share This Article on Social Media 😐

 Karenga defines this as faith in community, writing, “To believe with all our heart in our people, our parents, our teachers, our leaders and the righteousness and victory of our struggle.”

-The principles of Kwanzaa are inspirational, constructive blocks that can bring a community together and thrive.
+The principles of Kwanzaa are inspirational, constructive blocks that can bring the African American community together and thrive.
 If we all would advance the core tenets of Kwanzaa the results would be a paradigm shift to greatness for the entire community spectrum.
 Make Kwanzaa part of your teaching and referenced course of action everyday.

 InnerKwest™ will continually and conscientiously resonate a message of unity.
 We will not relent, digress, or vary from that message to any degree.
 Please sign-in below to leave questions or comments.